Australian aid: Transforming lives

 Australian aid has helped millions of people across the world to break down the barriers that held them in a cycle of poverty.
 Join Caritas Australia and a movement of people who want the proud tradition of Australian aid to continue.

-In 2014, the government cut the Australian aid program by a staggering $11.3 billion over four years.
-These cuts are devastating for people in the world’s most vulnerable communities.
-The cuts take Australian aid to its lowest level in six decades.
-We will now be one of the least equitable contributors amongst other OECD countries.
+Since 2014, the government has cut the Australian aid program by a staggering $11.3 billion over four years.
+These cuts are devastating for people in the world’s most vulnerable communities and take Australian aid to its lowest level in six decades.
+We are now one of the least equitable contributors amongst the OECD countries.

 Are you for Australian aid?

 Join Caritas Australia and a growing movement of Australians who see Australian aid as a reflection of our sense of fairness and justice, and who are campaigning for the government to maintain Australia’s commitment to aid.

 Caritas Australia is working through our own channels and also in coalition with many like-minded NGOs and individuals as part of the Campaign for Australian Aid.

 Data on this page come from Performance of Australian Aid 2013–14, Department of Foreign Affairs and Trade, February 2015.